eyosyaswd/disaster-response/README.md

 disaster-response
 ==============================

-Implementation of the paper 'Analysis of Social Media Data using Multimodal Deep Learning for Disaster Response'
+Implementation and improvement of the paper 'Analysis of Social Media Data using Multimodal Deep Learning for Disaster Response'

 ```bib
 @inproceedings{multimodalbaseline2020,